rd--/stsc3/md/c-smalltalk.md

     ^self perform: (self primaryFactoryMethod) withArguments: arg
 ````

-3: This is in distincton to SuperCollider where
+3: This is in distinction to SuperCollider where
    `X(i, j, k)` translates as `X.new(i, j, k)` and
    `x(i, j, k)` translates as `i.x(j, k)`.